nabiyarafat1-creator/PRODIGY_SD_03/README.md

 # PRODIGY_SD_03
+📇 Contact Manager

-A simple Python-based contact manager that allows users to add, view, edit, and delete contacts, including their name, phone number, and email.
-Contacts are saved in a JSON file for persistent storage, making it easy to manage and access your contact information across sessions.
+A Python program to store and manage your contacts.
+Easily add, view, edit, and delete contacts with their name, phone number, and email.
+Contacts are stored in a JSON file, so your data is saved between sessions.
+---
+Features

+Add new contacts

+View all contacts

+Edit existing contacts

+Delete contacts

+Persistent storage using JSON 💾

+---
+Built With

+Python 3

+JSON for data storage